+- X is the vector of predictors

+- g is a linear or nonlinear prediction function

+- $\bullet$ $\epsilon$ is a random error term

-- With a good f we can make predictions of Y at new points X = x. - We can understand which components of $X = (X_1, X_2, \dots, X_p)$ are important in explaining Y, and which are irrelevant. - Depending on the complexity of f, we may be able to understand how each component $X_i$ of X affects Y. - Is there an optimal function f?
+- With a good g we can

+- Make predictions of Y at new points X = x.

+- Understand which components of $X = (X_1, X_2, \dots, X_p)$ are important in explaining Y and, sometimes, how each component $X_j$ of X affects Y.

+- Is there an optimal function g?

 - Introduction

 - Examples

 - Supervised vs. unsupervised learning

 - Recommended readings

-- Some basic concepts
+- Regression: some basic concepts

 - The regression function

 - Nonparametric vs. parametric estimation

-- Regression: Bias-Variance trade-off
+- Bias-Variance trade-off